Austin Barnes: College career

 After graduating from Riverside Poly, Barnes attended Arizona State University to play college baseball.
 He largely did not play during his freshman season.
 He appeared in 20 games as a catcher and second baseman, with one start as a designated hitter.
 In only 17 at bats, Barnes totaled seven hits for a .412 average.

 Things began to change for Barnes as a sophomore.
 After catchers Xorge Carrillo and Andrew Pollak both suffered injuries during Barnes' sophomore season, he was called behind the plate.
 Barnes adapted to the new position quickly, with 19 of the first 24 baserunners he faced caught stealing.
 He also improved his batting, finishing the season with a .272 average.
-He started in 48 games, 43 of which were behind the plate, and earned registered a .985 fielding percentage in his first season as a full-time catcher.
+He started in 48 games, 43 of which were behind the plate, and registered a .985 fielding percentage in his first season as a full-time catcher.

+In 2010, he played summer league baseball for the St. Cloud River Bats of the Northwoods League.

 Barnes was given an opportunity to return to the infield for his junior season, but he elected to remain the team's catcher.
 His first home run of the season came on March 27, 2011, in the seventh inning of an 8-1 victory over Arizona.
 As the team's starting catcher, Barnes played in 43 games in 2011, starting in 41, and boasted a .994 fielding percentage and .320 batting average, with 27 runs and 15 runs batted in (RBIs).
 He was also named to the All-Pac-10 First Team upon the conclusion of the season.

 Professional career

-Minor league career
+Miami Marlins

 The Miami Marlins drafted Barnes in the ninth round of the 2011 MLB Draft.
-He made his professional debut that season with the Class A Short Season Jamestown Jammers of the New York–Penn League, establishing himself early on as both a passionate catcher and a strong batter.
+He made his professional debut that season with the Low-A Jamestown Jammers of the New York–Penn League, establishing himself early on as both a passionate catcher and a strong batter.

-From 2012 to 2014 he played for the Greensboro Grasshoppers, Jupiter Hammerheads and Jacksonville Suns.
+From 2012 to 2014, Barnes played for the Single-A Greensboro Grasshoppers, High-A Jupiter Hammerheads, and Double-A Jacksonville Suns.
 He split time between catcher and second base.